Synthetixio/synthetix/README.md

 * `contracts/SafeDecimalMath.sol` a math library for unsigned fixed point decimal arithmetic, with built-in safety checking.
 * `tests/` test cases.
 * `tests/contracts` contracts used by the test suite.
-* `utils/deployutils.py` deployment helper functions.
-* `utils/testutils.py` testing helper functions.
+* `utils/` helper functions for testing and deployment.
-* `utils/generalutils.py` printing and test settings helper functions.